CastielWong/Knowledge-Capsule/README.md

-This is the knowledge repo for miscellaneous domains.
+This is the Knowledge Capsule for miscellaneous domains.